 Through case studies you will develop insight into the ongoing impacts of colonisation on health and education outcomes for many Indigenous peoples in Australia.
 You will also examine the history and treatment of Indigenous peoples in other colonised nations such as Canada, North America and New Zealand.
 Through review and comparison of the experiences and political situations and social movements of dispossessed people, such as African Americans, Palestinians and Taiwanese Indigenous groups, you will apply your new understandings to consider the relevance of these movements to Indigenous rights in Australia today.

 Upon successful completion of this course you will be able to:

 - Compare and critically evaluate key social, constructionist and Indigenous identity theories discussed in the course

-- Critically engage with and discuss the complexity of social meanings in relation to Indigenous identity and dislocation
+- Discuss and identify complexities of social meanings in relation to Indigenous identity and dislocation

-- Evaluate the key factors and processes emanating from Indigenous forced dislocations and migrations.
+- Evaluate the key factors and processes involved and impacted upon by Indigenous forced dislocations and migrations.

-- Reflect on the ideas and theories studied in this course and how they may challenge your own life and experiences
+- Apply the ideas and theories studied in this course to reflect upon your own life and experiences

 Overview of Learning Activities

 Learning activities will include interactive workshop activities focusing on group-based discussion and problem solving tasks.
 Course learning materials will be made available in a range of formats, which may include lectures, guest speakers and online media.
 In workshops you will also develop academic skills including analytical reading and academic writing.